 Ribbed waterstops: extruded PVC of the sizes indicated in the Contract Documents with shop welded corner and intersecting pieces with legs not less than 75 mm long:

 Tensile strength: in accordance with ASTM D412-16, method A, Die"C".
-[Consultant to confirm reference accuracy].

 Elongation: in accordance with ASTM D412-16, method A, Die"C", minimum 275%.
-[Consultant to confirm reference accuracy]

 Tear resistance: in accordance with ASTM D624-00(2012), method A, Die"B".
-[Consultant to confirm reference accuracy]

 Type: Centre bulb with parallel ribs or protrusions on each side.